MarielJHoepelman/cutie-cards/README.md

 ## Description

 [Cutie Cards](https://github.com/MarielJHoepelman/cutie-cards) is a memory card game for children.
+A memory game is a card game in which all of the cards are face down and two cards are flipped face up over each turn until all cards are matched.
 [Cutie Cards](https://github.com/MarielJHoepelman/cutie-cards) is a minimum viable product application developed to fulfill the Javascript project requirement for the [Flatiron School](https://flatironschool.com/) Full Stack Web Development V8 curriculum.

 ## Usage